codepyth/PythonProjects/README.md

-# Number Gussing Game in Python.
+# It's all about Python and Python